Heartburn, Acid Reflux and Gastro-Oesophageal Reflux Disease (GERD)

 Laparoscopic Nissen Fundoplication (LNF)

-This procedure is performed on patients for whom drug treatment are not appropriate or has failed; it is also a first-line treatment for hiatus hernia.
-This anti-reflux surgery involves wrapping the upper curve or stomach, or fundus around the esophageal sphincter where it is stapled or sewn into place.
-The procedure allows the lower portion of the esophagus to pass through a small tunnel of stomach muscle to reinforce and strengthens the LES.
-Thus helping to prevent acid reflux while giving the esophagus sufficient time to heal.
+This procedure is performed on patients for whom drug treatment are not appropriate or has failed; it is also a first-line treatment for a hiatus hernia.
+This anti-reflux surgery involves wrapping the upper curve or stomach, or fundus around the oesophagal sphincter where it is stapled or sewn into place.
+The procedure allows the lower portion of the oesophagus to pass through a small tunnel of stomach muscle to reinforce and strengthens the LES.
+Thus helping to prevent acid reflux while giving the oesophagus sufficient time to heal.
 Studies show LNF improved GERD symptoms in 8 out of 10 people who have had the procedure that can be performed as keyhole or open surgery.

 Side effects include: